Le périnée

 • organ prolapse (genital prolapse)

-All of this is a bit overwhelming and not fun, we agree.
-The good news is that the perineum is a group of muscles.
+All of this is a bit daunting and not much fun, we grant you that.
+The good news is that the pelvic floor is a set of muscles.
 And muscles can be trained!

-Prefer variable weights, taking care to start with a weight adapted to the tone of your perineum.
+Choose variable weights, taking care to start with a weight suited to the tone of your pelvic floor.

-Insert your Geisha ball into the vagina, squat down.
-If you have no trouble holding it naturally, take a heavier weight.
-If it slips slightly and requires effort to hold back, work with this weight.
+Insert your Kegel ball into the vagina and squat down.
+If you have no trouble holding it in naturally, try a heavier weight.
+If it slips slightly and requires some effort to hold in, work with that weight.

-To insert your geisha ball, you can use a little lubricant.
-Be careful, not too much!
-It might slip too easily.
+To insert your Kegel ball, you can apply a little lube.
+Be careful — not too much!
+It might slip out too easily.

-This is a gentle way to strengthen the deep abdominal belt.
-YouTube is full of all kinds of tutorials to help you master this technique to perfection.
+This is a gentle way to strengthen the deep abdominal core muscles.
+YouTube is full of tutorials of all kinds to help you master this technique to perfection.

-These wonderful little gadgets have been designed with healthcare professionals (physiotherapists, gynecologists, midwives...) as well as engineers.
-Capable of measuring the tone of your perineum, it will suggest the exercises most suited to your level, while evolving them according to your progress.
+These wonderful little gadgets have been designed with healthcare professionals (physiotherapists, gynaecologists, midwives…) as well as engineers.
+Capable of measuring your pelvic floor tone, they can suggest the exercises best suited to your level, while adapting them to your progress.
 Often with a smartphone app to track your work, it's fun and easy.

 • The manual method

-At your physiotherapist or midwife, it involves performing contractions around a probe or a finger.
-For those who are aware of their perineum, you can also perform some contractions for about ten seconds several times a day.
+At your physiotherapist or midwife, this involves performing contractions around a probe or a finger.
+For those who are aware of their pelvic floor, you can also perform a few contractions of around ten seconds several times a day.

-In everyday life, practice gentle regular physical activity, and avoid successive and forced straining when going to the toilet.
+On a daily basis, engage in regular gentle physical activity, and avoid repeated forced straining when you go to the toilet.

-There you go, you know everything!
-Feel free to leave us a little comment if you have any questions :)
+There you have it — now you know everything!
+Feel free to leave us a little comment if you have any questions:)

 See you soon 💜